LiliumOS/LiliumFS-Spec/Object.md

 # Objects

-1. Every file and directory in the phantomfs is uniformly described as Objects.
+1. Every file and directory in the phantomfs is uniformly described as objects.
 Objects describe basic information about how to access the information (if any) stored with the file.

-2. Each Object is described by the following 64 byte structure
+2. Each object is described by the following 64 byte structure
 ```rust
 #[repr(C,align(64))]
 pub struct Object{